Sara Sawyer

 Dr. Sara Lea Sawyer is a professor at the University of Colorado Boulder.
 She has received national and international prizes in virology.
 In 2011 she was as awarded the Presidential Early Career Award for Scientists and Engineers (PECASE) by President Barack Obama at the White House.
 She serves as a Senior Editor at the journal eLIFE, and as a government consultant on the topic of pandemic preparedness.
 In 2020, she co-founded Darwin Biosciences, an infectious disease diagnostics company located in Boulder, Colorado.
-Her research focuses on animal viruses that infect humans, including the emergent viruses HIV-1 and SARS-CoV-2.
+In 2022, she was awarded the National Institutes of Health Director’s “Pioneer” award.
+Her research focuses on animal viruses that infect humans, including HIV-1, and the evolution of the immune system.

 Early life and education

 Sawyer was born in Olathe, Kansas.
 She was an undergraduate student at the University of Kansas, where she majored in Chemical Engineering.
 As an undergraduate she worked on fuel cell technology.
 After graduating, Sawyer worked in the oil industry as an offshore drilling engineer in the Gulf of Mexico.
 She moved to Cornell University for her graduate studies, where she studied DNA replication.
 Sawyer was a postdoctoral fellow with Harmit Malik and Micheal Emerman at the Fred Hutchinson Cancer Research Center in Seattle, WA.